-Earning money during the studies is essential for everyone, but not all countries allow you to do so.
-In Austria, international and local students are allowed to work while pursuing their degree.
+Earning money during your studies is essential for everyone, but not all countries allow you to do so.
+In Austria, international and local students are permitted to work while pursuing their degrees.

-However, foreign students who stay on a student visa can work only limited hours, it’s 10 hours per week if they are doing a Bachelor’s program.
-Students in Master’s degree programs are allowed to work with work permit up to 20 hours weekly.
+However, international students who stay on a student visa can work only limited hours; it’s 10 hours per week if they are doing a Bachelor’s program.
+Students in Master’s degree programs can work with a work permit for up to 20 hours weekly.

-Austrians and EU/EEA citizens don’t have any limitations, but they normally don’t work more than 20 hours per week, otherwise, their studies can be endangered.
+Austrians and EU/EEA citizens don’t have any limitations, but they usually don’t work more than 20 hours per week; otherwise, their studies can be endangered.

 Most common jobs for students in Austria:

 - Waiter, Barkeeper